hypertrace/hypertrace-collector/receiver/jaegerreceiver/README.md

 # Jaeger Receiver

-**IMPORTANT:** This component is copied from https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.39.0/receiver/jaegerreceiver and addapted to accept metadata from headers into the processing pipeline.
+**IMPORTANT:** This component is copied from https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.42.0/receiver/jaegerreceiver and adapted to accept metadata from headers into the processing pipeline.

 Receives trace data in [Jaeger](https://www.jaegertracing.io/) format.